-The OBIC organising committee is pleased to announce the establishment of the Cierny-Mader Lecture, named in honour of an Orthopaedic Surgeon, George Cierny, and an Infectious Diseases physician, Jon Mader, who together pioneered a multi-disciplinary model for treating bone and joint infection.
-The lecture will take place at each OBIC meeting and the lectureship will be awarded to a prominent practitioner in the field of bone and joint infection, who, in the opinion of the organising committee, is able to communicate excellence and innovation in the management of these difficult conditions, as was exemplified by Cierny and Mader.
+The OBIC conference has established the Cierny-Mader Lecture, named in honour of an Orthopaedic Surgeon, George Cierny, and an Infectious Diseases physician, Jon Mader, who together pioneered a multi-disciplinary model for treating bone and joint infection.
+The lecture takes place at each OBIC meeting and the lectureship is awarded to a prominent practitioner who, in the opinion of the organising committee, is able to communicate excellence and innovation in the management of bone and joint infection, as was exemplified by Cierny and Mader.

 OBIC 2019 – Cierny-Mader Lecture

 The 5th Cierny-Mader lecture, entitled ‘Outcomes of the 2018 International Consensus Meeting on Musculoskeletal Infections’, will be delivered by Professor Thorsten Gehrke, Director of the Helios ENDO-Klinik, Hamburg.

 The 4th Cierny-Mader lecture will be delivered by Professor Eric Senneville, Department of Infectious Diseases, Dron Hospital, Tourcoing, France

 As OBIC 2016 was a one day instructional meeting preceding EBJIS, there was no Cierny-Mader Lecture.

 OBIC 2015 – Cierny-Mader Lecture (Sponsored by British Infection Association)

 The 3rd Cierny-Mader lecture was delivered by Professor Werner Zimmerli, Department of Infectious Diseases, Basel University Medical Clinic, Liestal, Switzerland